Nick Senzel Player Props: Reds vs. Phillies

 - Senzel hit .231 with 13 doubles, five home runs and 30 walks.

-- He hit a long ball in 4.5% of his games last season (110 in all), leaving the ballpark in 1.2% of his trips to the dish.
+- Including the 110 games he played in last season, he hit a home run in five of them (4.5%), hitting a home run in 1.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.